solliancenet/azure-machine-learning-quickstarts/lab-0/README.md

 2. Install the latest version of [Anaconda](https://www.anaconda.com/distribution/).

 3. Setup a new conda environment for Azure Auto ML.
-The easiest way to do that is to download the automl_setup scripts and the YAML file for your machine from the following [GitHub repository](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/automated-machine-learning).
-After you run the script it will creates a new conda environment called azure_automl, and installs the necessary packages.
+The easiest way to do that is to download the automl_setup script for your machine (Windows-automl_setup.cmd, Linux-automl_setup_linux.sh, Mac-automl_setup_mac.sh) and the common automl_env.yml file from the following [GitHub repository](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/automated-machine-learning).
+Open command prompt or terminal and go to the directory where the two files are saved and run the script file.
+The script will creates a new conda environment called azure_automl, and installs the necessary packages.

 4. From starter-artifacts navigate to the [visual-studio-code](../starter-artifacts/visual-studio-code) and download the project files to your local computer.
 Also remember to maintain the folder structure within each of the labs.
 For example, the 04-aml-onnx lab has the python file “onnx-AML.py” at the root and it has one subfolder called “model” that contains a pretrained model file.

+5. On your local computer, configure VS code to be the default editor for python files.

+6. When you open the starting python file for a lab: (a) please first ensure that VS code is not running, (b) open the starting python file in VS code by double clicking on the file.
+This will ensure that the current working directory for the lab will be same as the directory of the starting python file.

-5. In VS code, when you first open the starting python file for a lab, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.
+7. In VS code, when you first open the starting python file for a lab, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.

-6. Next, follow the steps as outlined for each of labs.
+8. Next, follow the steps as outlined for each of labs.